Calvin-LL/webpack-image-resize-loader/README.md

     rules: [
       // ...
       {
-        // make all imported images to have max width 1000px
+        // convert all imported images to have max width 1000px
         test: /\.(png|jpe?g|webp|tiff?)$/i,
         use: [
           "file-loader",